tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Starting a local run guide.md

 ```
 ./setup.sh
 ```
-For local installation you want the **stand alone kfp and kserve** and tell the installer **no to the docker registry and Ray questions**.
-The installation will take time and some of the pods can get stuck.
-You can delete them and they are spun up again in a working manner hopefully.
+For local installation you want the **stand alone kfp and kserve** and tell the installer **no to the docker registry and Ray questions** also use the recommended Kubernetes version.

+**The installation will take time and some of the pods can get stuck.** You can delete them and they are spun up again in a working manner hopefully.

 ### Some problem solving with the local cluster: